travigd/documentation/dotnet-api/connecting-to-a-server.md

 ---
-title: "Connecting to a Server"
 section: ".NET API"
 version: "4.0.2"
 ---

+# Connecting to a Server

 ## EventStoreConnection

-The `EventStoreConnection` class maintains a full-duplex connection between the client and the Event Store server. `EventStoreConnection` is thread-safe and we recommend that your only create one instance per application.
+The `EventStoreConnection` class maintains a full-duplex connection between the client and the Event Store server. `EventStoreConnection` is thread-safe and we recommend that you create one instance per application.

 All operations are fully asynchronous and return either a `Task` or a `Task<T>`.
 If you need to execute synchronously, call `.Wait()`, or `Result` on the asynchronous version.

 To get maximum performance from the connection we recommend that you use it asynchronously.

 > [!NOTE]
->
-The `Create` methods have changed slightly moving to 3.0.2 as connection strings are now supported.
+> The `Create` methods have changed slightly moving to 3.0.2 as connection strings are now supported.
 The old mechanisms will still work but have been marked obsolete and will be removed in the future.

 ## Creating a Connection

 The `EventStoreConnection` classes uses the static `Create` methods to create a new connection.
-All overloads <!-- TODO: What's an overload?
-Methods with similar signatures, but different parameters. --> allow you to optionally specify a name for the connection, which is returned when the connection raises events (see [Connection Events](#connection-events)).
+All method overloads allow you to optionally specify a name for the connection, which is returned when the connection raises events (see [Connection Events](#connection-events)).

 <table>
     <thead>